 Many a time we are doing our household to household monitoring, stomping through this pee.
 Kids playing, stomping through this pee.
 People with no shoes, stomping through this pee. (*insert gag).
 It is the only option they have and though it makes sense for them, its not doing much to control their contact with urine.

-The urine and the poo, all drains somewhere, their local surface water source— a river or pond!
+The urine and the poo, all drains somewhere, usually to their local surface water source which is typically a river or pond!
 This is where Community Water Solutions’ comes in!
 You could call us the poo removers!

 For more info on how to get involved go to http://www.worldtoiletday.org/

 At the beginning of October, CWS field staff, Shak and Amin, brought their knowledge about water and sanitation to a primary school in the village of Kpalung.
 Their presentation was similar in content to the presentation that Wahab and Peter gave in September to a school in Gidanturu.
 You can read about their experience here.
 These water and sanitation presentations are part of a larger education initiative that CWS has been introducing to some of its partnership communities.
 While CWS is continuing to monitor these communities as it normally does, the field staff has added education to its monitoring regimen.
 The objective is to educate the students on basic health and sanitation with the hopes that they will put what they learn into practice and influence their families to do the same.
 It’s also fun for us to get in front of the classroom and to hear the opinions of the younger folks in the villages.
 I hope you enjoy the pics!